Jemy191/GDParser/README.md

 # GDParser
+## ⚠In active developement
+Some thing can change but not that much.

 This is a simple Godot GDScript v2 parser.
 For it is only parsing var, func, signal and class attributes.
 This project is mainly to simplify C# -> GDScript interoperability.